Gaytan History, Family Crest & Coats of Arms

-The surname Gaytan was first found in various counties of England and Scotland.
-The earliest record of the family was Ailricius de la Gata who was listed in the Pipe Rolls of Devon in 1169.
 A few years later, Ralph de Gates was listed in the Curia Regis Rolls of Oxfordshire in 1206 and later, Gilbert atte Gate was listed in the Assize Rolls of Cheshire in 1275.
 The Subsidy Rolls of Worcestershire in 1275 list Cristina Gate.

 The Hundredorum Rolls of 1273 list Hugh le Geyt in Oxfordshire and the Yorkshire Poll Tax Rolls of 1379 has numerous entries for the family: Johannes Gayte; Thomas de Gayte; Jonannes atte Gate; Robertus de Gate; and Custancia del Gates.
 Silvester atte Gates was rector of Brinton, Norfolk in 1354.
 "Its medieval forms are Ate Gate and atte Gate, which have since the XV. cent. modified to Agate, Gater, and especially to Gates."

 Later a branch of the family was found in the parish of Knedlington in the East Riding of Yorkshire.
 "The old Hall [of Knedlington], a fine specimen of the Elizabethan style, was possessed by Sir John Gate, a distinguished knight in the reign of Henry VIII."

 And further to the north in Scotland, all of the entries and later typically showing a migration from England to Scotland.
 Patrick Gaittis was minister of Polwarth from 1593 to 1604.
 A seal dated 1605 reads "Master Patrik Gaittie, minister, vndoutit persone of the perochin and paroche kirk of dunce."
 In modern English, it translates as " S' Patricii Gait.
 Patrick Gaittis and James Gaittis were ministers of Duns from 1582 to 1611 and John Gaittis was minister of Bunkle from 1614 to 1640."
 Black continues "Gate is common element in place names on both sides of the Border."

 Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Gate, Gates and others.

-More information is included under the topic Early Gaytan Notables in all our PDF Extended History products and printed products wherever possible.
+Another 223 words (16 lines of text) are included under the topic Early Gaytan Notables in all our PDF Extended History products and printed products wherever possible.